 Replenix Smoothing Body lotion- PACKED with barrier protecting ingredients like ceramides, glycerin, squalane and sodium PCA along with antioxidants like green tea and resveratrol.....and then of course the all important skin rejuvenating RETINOL.
 Rounding out this deck is caffeine (circulation boosting gem of an ingredient) and you have a powerhouse nighttime treatment...One and done with this nighttime body lotion!

 I'm currently testing the NuBody device

 which is the body option to NuFace microcurrent device.
 The more I use it the more I notice the skin on my arms becoming more firm.

 The device uses microcurrent to smooth dimpling and texture.
 It will not necessarily "tone" the arms (or anywhere else you're using it) but rather firm the skin.
-I use it along with their hydrating primer and love the 'instantly supple' appearance I get with this device + primer.
+I use it along with their hydrating primer (new version is called Hydrating Aqua Gel) and love the 'instantly supple' appearance I get with this device + primer.

 I do about five minutes per arm at night

 while I watch TV or YouTube.
 This "primer" uses hyaluronic acid, glycerin, tremella and betaine (4 powerhouse humectants) to hydrate the HECK out of the skin.
 It has been my favorite body moisturizer of the summer even when I am not doing a treatment.
 I love that you simply massage the remaining gel in to your skin-no washing it off....Easy!
 It is fragrance free so it never interferes with my perfume (which is another obsession I will have to share at some point).